abayomipopoola/abayomipopoola/src/content/blog/toyota-case-of-lean-product-development/index.md

 #### Process

 When thinking of process improvement, we often think of simple repetitive processes.
 Toyota views product development as a process, albeit a broader, more complex, and less precise process than most short-cycle manufacturing jobs.
-In so doing Toyota has been able to standardize the process, refine it, eliminate waste, and continually reduce both lead time and cost from program to program.
-The process starts with specific stretch objectives for each program and the teams virtually always achieve the targets.
+In so doing Toyota has been able to standardise the process, refine it, eliminate waste, and continually reduce both lead time and cost from programme to programme.
+The process starts with specific stretch objectives for each programme and the teams virtually always achieve the targets.

 #### People

-Driving the lean process and rigorous standardization are people who work hard as a team to achieve common objectives.
+Driving the lean process and rigorous standardisation are people who work hard as a team to achieve common objectives.
 They not only do the work with high levels of skill and discipline but also reflect on the process and work to improve it.
 This activity happens on a continuing basis.
 It is true continuous improvement.
 To do this work requires people with "towering technical competence" who learn the specific technology they are engineering in tremendous depth and also learn through intense mentoring in the "Toyota Way" of identifying problems, analyzing them, developing countermeasures, communicating, and improving.
 The deep technical knowledge is the baseline skill, and the Toyota Way is the higher level meta-improvement method that is part of the culture of the company.

 #### Tools